anhlpham/PhamItoGRL2018/README.md

 # PhamItoGRL2018
-Ouput data for GRL manuscript "Parameterizing Multiple Ligand Classes Improves the Simulation of Dissolved Iron in the Subtropical North Atlantic".
+Data for the GRL manuscript "Parameterizing Multiple Ligand Classes Improves the Simulation of Dissolved Iron in the Subtropical North Atlantic".
+The observational and model data are interpolated into the same grid point using the objective mapping method.
 Files include:

 1. GA03.mat and GA03_e.mat are Fe data from the two GEOTRACES GA03 cruises(zonal and meridional, respectively)
 2. GA03_Control.mat and GA03e_Control.mat: are the model Fe ouput from the Control run